MicrosoftDocs/azure-dev-docs/articles/javascript/composable-cloud-contoso-real-estate.md

 Both authenticated Talent Managers, and new hires can interact with the application features, while nonauthenticated users can access some parts of it.

-## What is the HR real estate app?
+## Introduction to the HR Real Estate app

 The HR app is built as: